 1 - Yellow Mustard

 Need more yellow mustard ideas?
-You can check out our detailed yellow mustard substitutes guide to keep your recipes rolling.
+You can check out a detailed yellow mustard substitutes guide to keep your recipes rolling, or explore yellow onion substitutes for flavor swaps.

 2 - Dijon Mustard